DoSomething/gateway/README.md

 This package includes basic API wrapper for [DoSomething/blink](https://github.com/DoSomething/blink).

-Usage is similar to the example above with an exception that it doesn't require using bridge class, and rely on HTTP Basic Authentication with by HTTP header instead.
+Usage is similar to the example above with an exception that it doesn't require using bridge class, and rely on HTTP Basic Authentication with HTTP header instead.

 ```php
 use DoSomething\Gateway\Blink;